RodneyShag/Git/readme.md

 ## Merge Branch

-To merge 1 branch into another, "giving branch", and do a `git pull`.
+To merge 1 branch into another, go to the "giving branch" and do a `git pull`.
 Then go to receiving branch, and run 1 of the following merge commands:
 - `git merge <branch_name>` - Run this from receiving branch.
 More info [here](https://www.atlassian.com/git/tutorials/using-branches/git-merge)
 - `git merge <commit_number_from_another_branch>` - Merges another branch (up to the commit number) into this branch.